How Marketing Technology Will Impact on Your Small Business in the Next Twelve Months

 The assumption is that you’re in business to win.
 If not, why are you even bothering?

 However, the people with the biggest guns don’t always win the war (did anyone say Vietnam?).

 The people who win are the ones who understand the terrain.
-As a small business you have to be very selective of which marketing technologies (weapons) you can afford and when and where and how to use them.
+As a small business, you have to be very selective about which marketing technologies (weapons) you can afford and when and where and how to use them.
 Most importantly, will be the people who will be wielding those tools, people who have utter clarity about what they’re doing and why they’re doing it.
 Put the right tools in the hands of the right people, and you stand a fighting chance.